BitbossIO/keyring/packages/validation-plugin/README.md

 # `@keyring/validation-plugin`

 This plugin allows a developer to easily verify a transaction before sending it off to a node.
 When using this plugin a validate method is added to the Keyring Transaction class.
-It checks a transaction for properly signed inputs, a valid unspent amount, and that the outputs total an amount that is higher than dust.
-It also validates the transaction signature.
+By default it checks for the following:
+* The transaction has inputs
+* The transaction inputs are signed
+* The transaction outputs are over the dust amount
+* The transaction has a fee

 ## Usage